-5 oil & gas employment trends for hiring managers to watch
+The prime oil & gas employment trends for hiring managers to watch

 S&P Global Platts Analytics estimate that oil production will rebound by more than 6 billion barrels per day.
 However, consumption is still expected to be more than 2 million b/d below 2019’s 101.9 million b/d.

-With this in mind, we explore what GETI has to say about the complexities of 2021’s oil and gas workforce changes.
+With this in mind, we explore what GETI has to say about the complexities of 2023’s oil and gas workforce changes.

 Traditionally, oil and gas workers have enjoyed impressive salaries, but in the last few years, this has ultimately depended on oil prices.

 The global pandemic has also created an obstacle in terms of salary increases.

-This is backed up by GETI survey responses from hiring managers
+This is backed up by GETI survey responses from hiring managers:

-22% agreeing that salaries decreased by over 5%.
+22% agreeing that salaries increased by 0-5%.

 Employee willingness to relocate